Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 Make sure the heater’s external vents and airflow areas are not blocked by luggage, leaves, snow, or debris.

-Avoid using the heater at very high elevations (performance can vary at altitude).
+Avoid using the heater at very high elevations (more than 1,500m above sea level).

 For overnight heating, it’s best to drive a bit beforehand so the house battery is well charged.